Annual Employee Physical Exams: Prevention That Pays Off

 While it can vary, physical examinations typically consist of an assessment of the employee’s health history and current health status, a physical examination and follow-up steps as needed.
 Even when someone looks healthy, there could be something going on under the surface that could cause issues down the road.

 Silvia Madrigal, Family Nurse Practitioner and Marathon Health Regional Clinic Leader, says that physical examinations allow providers to obtain a comprehensive picture of the patient’s overall health.
-“Routine physical exams, help me identify health risks for my patients before they become complex health problems,” she says.
+“Annual physical exams, help me identify health risks for my patients before they become complex health problems,” she says.

 A physical or wellness visit usually kicks off with a medical provider or nurse asking an employee lifestyle questions about their health such as if they’re a smoker or how many times a week they exercise.
 They’ll also ask them questions about their family’s health history to identify any potential genetic issues to keep an eye on.